 Article by Alison Hugill, Photos by Alexander Coggin in Berlin // Dec.
 3, 2015

 Nearing the close of our visit to Tomás Saraceno’s studio in Rummelsburg, he offered an apt metaphor that summed up the working environment…[read on]

 Article by Alice Bardos – in Berlin; Tuesday, Dec.
 1, 2015.

 An immediate sense of a binary fragility and imposition washes over the mind when a person steps into Dittrich & Schlechtriem’s newly curator exhibition, In the Land of the Blind the One Eyed Man Loses Sight.
 The display formally explores the ideas of environment, time, space, and ontology.
 These are embodied in works such as Karin Lehmann’s …[read on…]

-Article by Alison Hugill, Studio Visit photos by Ériver Hijano in Berlin // Nov.
+Article by Alison Hugill, Photos by Ériver Hijano in Berlin // Nov.
 24, 2015

 Susanna Hertrich’s artistic practice occupies a privileged position as both interpreter and active participant in the otherwise largely…[read on]

 Article by April Dell in Berlin // Nov.
 13, 2015.

 In the historical mansion-turned-contemporary art gallery at Haus am Waldsee, the visually intriguing and thought provoking solo exhibition by Alicja Kwade, Monologue from the 11th Floor, is soon coming to an end.
 Outside in the large gallery grounds, autumn debris littering the sculpture garden is a seasonal reminder of the…[read on…]